google/kmsan/Documentation/kmsan.rst

 KMSAN is a detector of uninitialized memory.
 It is based on compiler instrumentation, and is quite similar to the userspace MemorySanitizer tool (http://clang.llvm.org/docs/MemorySanitizer.html).
-The goal behind creating it is to make a tool that is both faster and more precise than kmemcheck.

 KMSAN and Clang
 ===============